Suvoo/Notes_App_Kotlin/README.md

 # Notes_App_Kotlin
-For events on air with google
+For events on air with google in may 2020 .